open-telemetry/oteps/text/0000-standard-trace-query-api.md

   }
   ```

-- Tempo Span Object is not supported (as for the time writing)
+- [Tempo Span Object](https://grafana.com/docs/tempo/latest/api_docs/) - Not supported as the time of writing

-From looking at those different and opinionated span objects we can immediately see the burden falls on the consumer side for trying to map these objects to a common one.
+From looking at these different, opinionated Span objects we can immediately see the burden falls on the consumer side for trying to map these objects to a common one.

 ## Trade-offs and mitigations